hamzashakeel348/miniproject/README.md

 it will run the app.js and by runnig app.js the server is started.
 I used Nodemon because it automatically reloads the server as we change or save the enviroment.

-### `npm run test` or 'npm test'
+### `npm run test || npm test`

 You can run this command to run the unit test deployed by the developer.
-By running this command, you will get the result of 4 tests, showing result separately for all components of the ReactJs app.
+By running this command, and then press "a" to run all test, you will get the result of 4 tests, showing result separately for all components of the ReactJs app.

-# Documentation for the App.
+## Documentation for the App.

 While developing the desired App, I have used ReactJs , Vanilla CSS, and the already provided Server(based on NodeJs and ExpressJS).
 I have used Vanilla CSS because it was mentioned on the main repo that React and CSS skills will be analyzed in the whole app so I used vanilla CSS instead of BootStrap or any other UI-kit.

-# How to Start the App?
+## How to Start the App?

 - Open the Root folder of the App in the terminal, run "Nodemon app.js", it will execute the server.
 - After running the server, open the Client/Client in the terminal and then run "npm start", it will execute the App.